 At the provincial level, 0.6% of total expenditure went on staff development.
-College of Cape Town spent 0.7% of total expenditure on staff development in 2009 - slightly more than the province and half of the national average spending on staff development.
+Northlink College spent 0.4% of total expenditure on staff development in 2009 -less than the province and less than a third of the national average spending on staff development.
 Overall, in the audit period, Western Cape Colleges spent significantly less on average than other colleges.